 In spring and summer after a full day's charge you can expect from 6-8 hours of shine time.
 The rest of the year the illumination time really depends on the amount of sunlight your solar panel can absorb.

-Every battery in any solar product will eventually need replacing.
+Every battery in our solar lanterns and jars will eventually need replacing.
 On average they last for up to 600 charges so you’ll find that usually within 2 years a replacement is needed.
-If your light has stopped working most of the time changing the battery can be the simplest solution.
+If your light has stopped working after 1-2 years most of the time changing the battery can be the simplest solution.
 To test if it's your battery or the light which needs replacing you can pop in a regular alkaline battery and see if your light illuminates.

 Shop all solar lights here

 Find solar lantern and jar troubleshooting tips here